 The Committee will consider director candidates recommended by shareholders, and will evaluate such individuals in the same manner as other candidates proposed to the Committee.
 All candidates must meet the legal, regulatory and exchange requirements applicable to members of the Board of Directors.
-Shareholders who wish to recommend individuals for consideration as director candidates for the 2020 Annual Meeting of Shareholders should notify the Committee no later than August 31, 2019 in order to allow time for their recommendations to be considered by the Committee.
-Submissions are to be addressed to the Nominating and Corporate Governance Committee, c/o Alyson S. Barclay, Corporate Secretary, ESCO Technologies Inc., 9900A Clayton Road, St. Louis, MO 63124-1186, which submissions will then be forwarded to the Committee is not obligated to nominate any such individual for election.
+Shareholders who wish to recommend individuals for consideration as director candidates for the 2021 Annual Meeting of Shareholders should notify the Committee no later than August 31, 2020 in order to allow time for their recommendations to be considered by the Committee.
+Submissions are to be addressed to the Nominating and Corporate Governance Committee, c/o Alyson S. Barclay, Corporate Secretary, ESCO Technologies Inc., 9900A Clayton Road, St. Louis, MO 63124-1186, which submissions will then be forwarded to the Committee.
+The Committee is not obligated to nominate any such individual for election.

-The members of the Nominating and Corporate Governance Committee are Mr. Olivier, Mr. Phillippy, Mr. Solley (Chair) and Ms. Valdez.
 Each member has been affirmatively determined to be an independent director as defined under the Company's Corporate Governance Guidelines and the applicable listing standards of the New York Stock Exchange.
-The Committee met five times in fiscal 2019.